beneslami/Hash_Table/README.md

 It is also worth mentioning that while the client only prints data just for demonstration purposes, the concept of data synchronization using IPC mechanisms can easily be extended to real-life systems.

 Regarding benchmarking, the evaluation process is provided in another branch (benchmarking).
 The first observation is done with 50 inputs.
-Raw data is prcessed via a python script which can be found in statistics/plot.py.
+Raw data is processed via a python script which can be found in statistics/plot.py.
 The first result is as below.
 ![picture](size50.png)

 For further evaluation, I provided 100 input data and the result of this is as below: